Toy Guide for Toddlers

 18 month olds to 3 year olds

 These toys are great language builders!
 Children are supposed to know how to play with toys automatically, right?
 Not necessarily!
-As with any new toy, your child will strongly benefit from being taught and shown how to play with it.
+Your child will strongly benefit from you playing together with them.
+You can model how to play with the toy, and then let your child’s imagination take over!
 This is one of the many reasons that playing with your child is extremely beneficial for their language development.
-Toys that are great for this age are ones that your child can interact with independently (e.g. physical play -- putting in/on, taking out/off, pushing), and can then be expanded on by an adult (e.g. adding in language of what you and your child are doing, withholding pieces to create requesting opportunities, helping create 1-2 step play routines, and eventually expanding to pretend play).
+Toys that are great for this age are ones that your child can interact with independently (e.g. physical play -- putting in/on, taking out/off, pushing), and can then be expanded on by an adult (e.g. adding in language of what you and your child are doing, creating requesting opportunities with pieces, helping to create 1-2 step play routines, and eventually expanding to pretend play).
 Learn more below about my favorite toys, from the perspective of a licensed speech-language pathologist, and how to use them to help develop your toddler’s language skills.
 Many of these toys can be introduced to your child as a toddler, and will still be appropriate into the preschooler years.
 Check out my Preschooler Toy Guide for 3+ year olds, too!

 As an Amazon Associate, we earn from qualifying purchases.
 This means that at no additional cost to you, if you make a purchase through certain links on this site or any related social media platforms, we may make a small commission.
 We only feature products that we believe in and use ourselves.
 Your support means the world to us and allows us to host this website.
 Thank you!